weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

     network_mode: "bridge"
 ~~~

+###<a name="compose-plugin"></a>Docker Compose File Variants and the Weave Net Docker Plugin

+If you are using the plugin, there are several different ways in which to setup your Docker Compose file.
+Which method you use, depends on your application's requirements:

+1. Using "networks: - weave" and "dns: ..." and "dns_search: ..." service stanzas and "networks: weave: external: true" networks stanza.
+This uses the default 'weave' network for everything.
+It doesn't require a docker cluster and it uses weaveDNS.

+2. Using "networks: default: driver: weave".
+This places all containers on a user-defined network and it uses the 'weave' driver.
+It assumes that you have a Docker cluster.
+This method uses Docker's DNS.

+3. Using "networks: - {name}" service stanzas and "networks: {name} driver: weave" network stanza.
+Similar to number 2 but has the ability to place containers on different/multiple networks.
+This method requires a docker cluster and it uses weaveDNS.
+4.
 ##<a name="setup-plugin"></a>Docker Compose and the Weave Net Docker Plugin

 **1.** Create two virtual machines with Docker-Machine and then obtain the IP of one of the machines.
 As described in steps 1 and 2 [above].